not logged in | [Login]

 template table is generated by the parser.
 The template table can be

-duplicated very fast with the TDUP
+duplicated very fast with the TDUP instruction (duplication is

 necessary, because the resulting table may be modified).